chazzpm/aFICSCHASS/_posts/2020-01-23-02aFootballUniverse.md

 This relational football is already present in the middle of football data science departments and enterprises like StatsBomb, Opta, Wyscout, etc.

 {% include info.html text="Their dataframes are events driven and columns pairs are relations between relevant observables inside the pitch.
 Figure 2.1 shows a dataframe of all the events in the range (2526..2537) of the effective possession phase 152, that corresponds to the 98th possession brake 'PB'.
-Phase possession of 'Barcelona' starts with from a throw in 'play pattern id' 4 at xy-location (13.9,1.0) in the minute 68.
+The on-ball phase possession of 'Barcelona' starts with from a throw in 'play pattern id' 4 at xy-location (13.9,1.0) in the minute 68.
 The sequence of events ends up in event 2637 at xy-location (63.9,36.7)."%}

 ![](http://chazzpm.github.com/aFICSCHASS/images/02LevyFlightEffdf.png "Figure 2.1.
 Dataframe of a Levy Flight in a Match")